dsscollection/git-github-for-stats/appendix.md

 This appendix provides annotated links to step-by-step instructions, examples, and other resources, as promised in the main article.
 It is organized using the same section headers.

-Many of these resources live primarily on the web and, therefore, are more perishable than the content main text.
+Many of these resources live primarily on the web and, therefore, are more perishable than the content of the article.
 As time goes on, it is possible that URLs may change, and it might be necessary to use a site's navigation or search features to re-locate the resource.

 Why Git?
 ========